maaneesh/Project-3/README.md

 # Unsolved Problems

-Currently unable to interact with the server from the front-end
+- Currently unable to fully interact with the server from the front-end
+- Unable to show the list of current reservations

 # Future Enhancements